transdigiware/blockchain/howto/ibp-console-import-nodes.md

 1. Click **Add Certificate Authority**, followed by **Import an existing Certificate Authority**, and click **Next**.
 2. Click **Add file** to upload the CA JSON file that was exported from the console where it was originally deployed.
-3. After the CA has been added, click on it in the **Nodes** panel.
-Then click **Associate identity** and select the CA admin identity from your wallet.
+3. If you want to operate the CA, after it has been added, click on it in the **Nodes** panel.
+Then click **Associate identity** and select the CA admin identity from your Wallet.

-If the CA was exported before October 2nd, 2019, you might have to supply location information specifying where the CA was created.
-If you see this field, you can choose whether to supply the location or to have the CA re-exported, in which case the console will not ask for this information.
+If you see the location field, you can choose whether to specify the location where the CA was created or to have the CA re-exported, in which case the console will not ask for this information.
 {: note}

 After you have imported the CA into the console, you can use your CA to create new identities and generate the necessary certificates to operate your components and submit transactions to the network.
-To learn more, see [Managing certificate authorities](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-manage-ca).
+To do this, you will need to associate an admin identity with the CA. To learn more, see [Managing certificate authorities](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-manage-ca).

 ## Importing an ordering service
 {: #ibp-console-import-orderer}